Standard Choice Offer FAQ

 Q: What companies are the SCO suppliers?

-The annual auction conducted by the Public Utilities Commission of Ohio (PUCO) selected five SCO suppliers for April 2015 through March 2016:
+The annual auction conducted by the Public Utilities Commission of Ohio (PUCO) selected six SCO suppliers for April 2016 through March 2017:

 - Constellation Energy